kmcgrory/kmcgrory.github.io/index.md

 <img class="right" src="img/mcgrory.jpg"/>

-Kathleen McGrory is a reporter on the [Tampa Bay Times](http://tampabay.com) investigations team.
-She was previously the newspaper’s health and medicine reporter.
+Kathleen McGrory is the deputy investigations editor and an investigative reporter at the [Tampa Bay Times](http://tampabay.com).
+Her series on a Johns Hopkins children’s hospital unearthed an alarming rate of patient fatalities and led to the resignation of six top hospital officials.
+It was a finalist for the 2019 Pulitzer Prize for Investigative Reporting and won the George Polk Award for Local Reporting and an IRE award.

 Before joining the Times in 2015, Kathleen spent seven years as a metro reporter for the [Miami Herald](http://miamiherald.com) and two years as a government reporter in the Tampa Bay Times/Miami Herald Tallahassee Bureau.
 She speaks Spanish and holds degrees from the Columbia University Graduate School of Journalism and Hamilton College in Clinton, N.Y.

 Email her at [kmcgrory@tampabay.com](mailto:kmcgrory@tampabay.com).
 Follow her on Twitter at [@kmcgrory](http://twitter.com/kmcgrory).